Last Revised August 12, 2019

 Section 3 - Installation

 The officers, elected at the annual meeting of the members, shall be members of and comprise the Board of Directors.
-Terms shall be staggered so that the election of the President, Second Vice-President, and Publications Vice-President shall occur on even years, and, on odd years, the First Vice-President and Secretary-Treasurer shall be elected.
+Terms shall be staggered so that the election of the President, Second Vice-President, and Communications Vice-President shall occur on even years, and, on odd years, the First Vice-President and Secretary-Treasurer shall be elected.
 The officers will serve for two years, unless sooner removed, or until their respective successors are installed.
 Newly elected officers shall take office immediately upon certification of their election, except for the Secretary-Treasurer, whose term of office shall begin on January 1st of the year following election.

 Election shall be determined by a simple majority of those members voting when only two candidates are running.
 In the event that three or more candidates run, a plurality shall determine the winner.